renderpci/dedalo/Readme.md

 You can see Dédalo in action:

-<p><a href="https://dedalo.render.es/dedalo/lib/dedalo/main/?t=oh1" target="_blank">Dédalo demo</a></p>
+<p><a href="https://dedalo.render.es/" target="_blank">Dédalo demo</a></p>

 Some projects using Dédalo to manage their Cultural Heritage or Oral Archive:

 <p><strong>Projects: </strong>
 <p><a href="http://www.occupation-memories.org/de/archive/index.html" target="_blank">Freie Universität Berlin</a></p>
-<p><a href="https://numisdata.org/sardinia/" target="_blank">Findsopts in Sardinia</a></p>
+<p><a href="https://monedaiberica.org" target="_blank">Moneda Ibérica catalog</a></p>
 <p><a href="http://museoprehistoriavalencia.org/web_mupreva/?q=en" target="_blank">Museu de Prehistòria de València</a></p>
 <p><a href="https://arxiu.memoria.gencat.cat/en/app/#/" target="_blank">Memorial Democràtic</a> (Banco audiovisual de Memoria Colectiva)</p>
 <p><a href="https://www.mujerymemoria.org" target="_blank">Mujer y Memoria</a> (Woman and Memory - Mothers and daughters of the Spanish transition.
 An oral history project)</p>
 <p><a href="http://memoriahistorica.paiporta.es" target="_blank">Arxiu de la Memòria Històrica de Paiporta</a> Delegación de Memoria Histórica de la Diputación de Valencia </p>
-<p><a href="https://numisdata.org/valencia/" target="_blank">Monedas, medallas y fichas de la colección de Vidal Valle</a></p>
 <p><a href="http://memoriahistorica.dival.es/recursos/archivo-memoria-historica/" target="_blank">Nuestra Memoria.
 Archivo de historia oral</a></p>
-<p><a href="http://memorialdemocratic.gencat.cat/ca/exposicions/expcicions_virtuals/catalunya_en_transicio/" target="_blank">
-	Catalonia in transition</a> (Transition in Catalonia - Memorial Democràtic)</p>
+<p><a href="https://exhumacionestempranas.navarra.es" target="_blank"> Lur Azpian, Desobiratze Goiztiarrak Nafarroan| Bajo tierra, Exhumaciones tempranas en Navarra </a> (Underground Early exhumations in Navarra - Instituto Navarro de Memoria)</p>
 <p><a href="http://www.museudelaparaula.es" target="_blank">Museu de la Paraula</a> (Archivo de la Memoria Oral Valenciana)</p>
 <p><a href="http://www.museudelaparaula.es/colecciones/?lang=es" target="_blank">Collection of funds from MUVAET</a> (Museu Valencià d'Etnologia)</p>

-**DEPENDENCES**
+**DEPENDENCIES**

 *Required for the OS*

-- PHP 7.2+
+- PHP 8.1+
-- Apache 2.4.2+
+- Apache 2.4.6+
-- PostgreSQL 10.1+
+- Postgres 12.1+
 - MySQL 5.6+ (NOT REQUIRED, only if you want use it for publication).

 *libs required for the Dédalo*

-Note: If you want install a basic libs dependencies pre-built and tested, you can use the pack in:
-	/install/library_packs/Dedalo_basic_library_pack_2019.zip
-un zip the file and move th libraries to:
-	/dedalo/lib/

-- Jquery 2.2.3
-- bootstrap 3.1.1
-- calendar 1.25
-- Captionator 0.5.1
-- FullCalendar v2.3.1
+- flatpickr 4.6.3
-- geoip2
+- geoip2 (!)
-- jshash md5 v2.2
-- json-logic
+- json-view
-- leaflet 1.0
+- leaflet 1.8+
+- geoman 2.13.0
 - lessphp v0.4.0
+- d3
+- mocha 9.2.2
+- chai 4.3.3
 - nvd3 1.7.1
 - paper 0.9.25
 - pdfjs 1.1.1
 - pdfkit
-- PdfParser (2014)
 - tcpdf 6.2.5
-- tinymce 4.3.10
+- ckeditor 5+
 - wexflow 1.2

-Some libraries like ffmpeg or ImageMagick need to be install directly in the system (CentOs, Debian, MacOs X, etc)
+Some libraries like ffmpeg or ImageMagick need to be install directly in the system (Ubuntu, Debian, MacOs X, etc)

 SO libraries:
+- Ffmpeg 4.0+
-- ffmpeg 2.6.1+
+- Ffprobe 2.6.1+
 - qtfaststart 1.0
 - ImageMagick 6.9+
-- ffprobe 2.6.1+
-- NodeJS 5.10.1
-- Xpdf 4.00.01+
+- Xpdf command line tools 4.00.01+
 - wkhtmltopdf 0.12.1-08b0817

 **INSTALLATION**

+You can use our ready to use VM for develop (only V5 available):
+<p><a href="https://dedalo.dev/v5" target="_blank">Dedalo V5</a></p>

+Or follow the install video (video show all install process of v5, that is similar for v6):
+<p><a href="https://dedalo.dev/v5_install" target="_blank">Dedalo V5 install video on CentOS</a></p>

+Or do it manually:
 1. Download Dédalo and copy to the httpdocs of web server
 2. Create a DB in PostgreSQL and name it to: dedalo_xx (you can change the xx with own name).
-3. Restore the file /install/db/dedalo4_install.backup to the postgres created DB.
+3. Rename the /dedalo/config/sample.config.php to /dedalo/config/config.php.

-		Basic pg_restore:
-		pg_restore /install/db/dedalo4_install.backup dedalo_xx

-		Example of actual use:
-		pg_restore --host localhost --port 5432 --username "XXX" --dbname "dedalo4_xx" --role "xxx" --no-owner --no-privileges --clean --verbose "/install/db/dedalo4_install.backup"

-4. Download the dependencies and libs for Dédalo and install it into the /lib/ folder.
-In some cases you need see the /lib/dedalo/config/sample.config4.php file in order to change or customize the installation.
+4. Change the /dedalo/config/config.php to with your project needs.
-5. Rename the /lib/dedalo/config/sample.config4.php to /lib/dedalo/config/config4.php.
+5. Rename the /dedalo/config/sample.config_db.php to /dedalo/config/config_db.php.
-6. Change the file /lib/dedalo/config/sample.config4_db.php with your DB configuration.
+6. Change the /dedalo/config/config_db.php with your DB configuration.
-7. Rename the /lib/dedalo/config/sample.config4_db.php to /lib/dedalo/config/config4_db.php.
+7. Rename the /dedalo/config/sample.config_core.php to /dedalo/config/config_core.php.
+8. Rename the /dedalo/config/sample.config_areas.php to /dedalo/config/config_areas.php.
-8. Run Dédalo into the browser.
+9. Run Dédalo into the browser.
-9. Fix your root password (you can change it only once), the default account is: root (this user is a superuser and only for development or debugger the application).
-10. Create one Administrator user account with all access to the system.
-This user will be the administrator of the system.
+10. Follow the instructions.
+11. When the install process will done, login and go to Development Area and register all tools.
+12. Create admin user to be used in normal edition.
-11. Logout and login with the Administrator account.
+13. log-out and log-in with the admin user.
-12. Create Users and Projects as you need.
+14. Create Users and Projects as you need.
-Optional: Import the toponymy that you will need (Dédalo install DB will not provide specific toponymy by default anymore).

 **UPDATE**